selsamman/proxily/README.md

 Proxily is a library for managing state in a non-prescriptive way.
 It re-renders components as state changes.
 While Proxily does not use immutable state it provides many of the same benefits.
 There is no need to annotate or describe the state shape as Proxily will discover it as navigates through the state hierarchy.
 Core features include:

-* Same dependency pattern as immutable state (a change to a child are considered a change to its parent for re-rendering purposes).
+* Same re-rendering dependency pattern as immutable state (a change to a child is considered a change to its parent).
 * Serialization of complex state including cyclic data and classes
 * Asynchronous semantics through redux-sagas generators and take helpers
 * Time travel (undo, redo) in applications (and soon using redux debugger plugin)